-- Reminder, headbands and wristbands can be white, black, beige or a single solid school color. - ALL team members must wear the same color for each wrist or sweatband worn by each individual participant. - Compression Sleeve: The specifications regarding arm compression sleeves were changed to require the item to be white, black, beige or a single solid school color. - All arm compression sleeves worn: - Shall have only a single manufacturer's logo that does not exceed 21⁄4 square inches. - Shall be the same color for each team member. - Need not be the same color as the headband/wristband color.
+- Reminder, headbands and wristbands and leg compression sleeves can be white, black, beige or a single solid school color. - ALL team members must wear the same color for each wrist, sweatband or leg compression sleeve worn by each individual participant. - Compression Sleeve: The specifications regarding arm compression sleeves were changed to require the item to be white, black, beige or a single solid school color. - All arm compression sleeves worn: - Shall have only a single manufacturer's logo that does not exceed 21/4 square inches. - Shall be the same color for each team member. - Need not be the same color as the headband/wristband color.

-Arm compression sleeves must still be worn for medical purposes, and the coach in lowa must provide a signed medical statement from the doctor.
+Arm compression sleeves must still be worn for medical purposes, and the coach in lowa must provide to the referee a signed medical statement from the doctor.

-- Pre-game/Halftime: Teams entering the gymnasium prior to the contest should not run through the area occupied by the opposing team or under the basket where opponents are warming up. - Teams should only enter, jog or warm-up on their own half of the court, even if a team goes into the locker room and no one is occupying the other end of the floor.
+- Pre-game/Halftime: Teams entering the gymnasium prior to the contest should NOT run through the area occupied by the opposing team or under the basket where opponents are warming up. - Teams must only enter, jog or warm-up on their own half of the court, even if a team goes into the locker room and no one is occupying the other end of the floor.
+No penalty, inform violating head coach and host administrator.